 Take care of your appearance

 As much as we hate to admit it, we all judge others by their appearance.
 Think about that person you met who had bad breath, dirty clothes, or greasy hair – the first impression they made probably wasn’t that good.
+Sorry this sounds so superficial but unfortunately it is the cold hard truth!

 Exercising is a great way to ward off any negative feelings, combat stress, and boost your endorphins, but many mums simply can’t afford to hit the gym regularly or head for an hour run too frequently.
 However, physical activity is crucial, especially for busy mums who rarely spend time outside or work from home.